MicrosoftDocs/appcenter-docs/docs/transition/unity-sdk-migration.md

 The App Center SDK is integrated by importing Unity Packages into your project.
 To do so, first install the [App Center Unity Editor Extensions](https://github.com/Microsoft/AppCenter-SDK-Unity-Extension) plugin.
 Open the Editor Extensions via the Unity menu: **Window** > **App Center** > **Editor Extensions** and select **Install App Center SDK**.

-Note that the App Center SDK is designed with a modular approach – you can integrate only those services that you're interested in.
+The App Center SDK is designed with a modular approach – you can integrate only those services that you're interested in.
 See the equivalences in the next table:

 HockeyApp module         | App Center module
 ------------------------ | -----------------